OctopusDeploy/blog/blog/2021-10/importing-deploying-your-first-octopus-project/index.md

 ## Conclusion

 Well done!
 You've taken an existing project and deployed a package to an Azure web application through Octopus Deploy.
-You can share this with your team to teach them how to deploy their own Octopus deployments.
+You can share this with your team to teach them how to import and deploy their first Octopus project.

 If you need assistance with your deployment or have any questions, please reach out to our customer success team at [customersuccess@octopus.com](mailto:customersuccess@octopus.com).